cami-project/cami-project/google_fit/README.md

 ```
 python add_test_steps_value.py NUMBER_OF_STEPS
 ```
 The script will write the value in ```CAMI Steps Test``` datastream.
-CAMI cloud it's set to fetch the values from this datastream also, for easying the testing process.
+CAMI cloud it's set to fetch the values from this datastream also, tsfor easying the testing process.

+### GoogleFit step measurements

+There are multiple data sources in Google Fit that could be queried in order to retrieve step measurements:

+Google:
+    datastream_name: merge_step_deltas
+    datastream_id: derived:com.google.step_count.delta:com.google.android.gms:merge_step_deltas - this one aggregates step measurements from

+LG Watch:
+    datastream_name: derive_step_deltas<-raw:com.google.step_count.cumulative:LGE:LG Watch Urbane:f0a4073e:Step Counter
+    datastream_id: derived:com.google.step_count.delta:com.google.android.gms:LGE:LG Watch Urbane:f0a4073e:derive_step_deltas<-raw:com.google.step_count.cumulative:LGE:LG Watch Urbane:f0a4073e:Step Counter - this one returns the measurements taken by the LG Watch

+    'f0a4073e' will be different for each user

+We will use the dedicated LG Watch datasource for the moment.